What if I told you that it is possible to make a living from a 4-acre orchard, and you can even do this with less work, more yield, and more fun?

-Les Fermes Miracle Farms is about one hour southwest of Montreal, roughly 100km away, in Cazaville, Quebec, Canada.
+Les Fermes Miracle Farms is about one-hour southwest of Montreal, roughly 100km away, in Cazaville, Quebec, Canada.
 It’s Canada’s warmest climate zone -Agriculture Canada Zone 5b: USDA zone 4.
-The property is 12-acres in size with approximately 4 acres planted in a Permaculture style orchard.
+The property is 12 acres in size with approximately 4 acres planted in a Permaculture style orchard.

-Although the original idea was 30 minutes away from Montreal, which is an ideal distance for clientele membership club according to Booker T. Whatley’s Handbook on How to Make $100,000 Farming 25 Acres, after many years of searching Stefan settled for a farm twice that distance from Montreal but still managed to make his farm a success.
+Although the original idea was 30 minutes away from Montreal, which is an ideal distance for a clientele membership club according to Booker T. Whatley’s Handbook on How to Make $100,000 Farming 25 Acres, after many years of searching Stefan settled for a farm twice that distance from Montreal but still managed to make his farm a success.

-What Stefan learned was this: If you are close to city there is not such a need to diversify but if people invest their time and visit your farm that is further away, you need to offer them something more that is worth the visit.
+What Stefan learned was this: If you are close to the city, there is not such a need to diversify but if people invest their time and visit your farm that is further away, you need to offer them something more that is worth the visit.
 That is exactly what Stefan did.

 2. On-site Permaculture Nursery

-Stefan needed a lot of trees for his new orchard, although there were 4000 apple trees in the orchard already, in the first two years of owning the farm he sadly lost 1000 of them.
-The cost of the trees accounts for more than 50% of the costs of an orchard so to decrease his expenditure Stefan set up a nursery project so that he could grow his own trees.
+Stefan needed a lot of trees for his new orchard.
+Although there were 4000 apple trees in the orchard already, in the first two years of owning the farm he sadly lost 1000 of them.
+The cost of the trees accounts for more than 50% of the costs of an orchard, so to decrease his expenditure, Stefan set up a nursery project so that he could grow his own trees.

-While teaching at McGill University Stefan partnered with one of his students who wanted hands-on experience and started a tree nursery on the farm.
+While teaching at McGill University, Stefan partnered with one of his students who wanted hands-on experience and started a tree nursery on the farm.
 In return for his help, Stefan agreed to split the trees they produced between them 50:50.
-They tilled a 12x23m area (276m squared), made 3 rows and planted rootstock to be grafted later.
+They tilled a 12x23m area (276m squared), made 3 rows, and planted rootstock to be grafted later.

 So think about it, if you want to start a permaculture orchard, you could plant a nursery ahead of time by using a 10ftx10ft (3mx3m) spot in your backyard.
-Plan now, gather your mother plants from which you will be able to take cuttings or scions for grafting, contact people in your area that are doing similar projects and learn from them.
-You could grow just below 1000 trees in that small area (If you have trees in each of the pots you should yield 900 trees).
+Plan now, gather your mother plants from which you will be able to take cuttings or scions for grafting, contact people in your area that are doing similar projects, and learn from them.
+You could grow just below 1000 trees in that small area (If you have trees in each of the pots, you should yield 900 trees).